11Aravind/Orient_gas_agency/README.md

 create a computerized system for all manual services like new connection, Second cylinder, transfer ofownership, change address and gas booking can be done with the system.
-The main advantage of the system is user can view previous gas booking history, gas cylinder arrival date and time, user applied from status gas agency is open or close and gas cylinder price
+<p>The main advantage of the system is user can view previous gas booking
+history, gas cylinder arrival date and time, user applied from status gas agency is open or close and gas cylinder price</p>

 <div>The proposed system divided into three modules:</div>

-• Admin
+• Admin <br>
-• Home customer
+• Home customer <br>
-• Business customer
+• Business customer <br>
 #Main Advantage
 The main advantage of the system is listed below.
 1. Customer can apply change address change ownership etc..